kawansoft/aceql-http/aceql-http-5.0-user-guide-server.md

 This User Guide covers:

 -  **Standard Usage / Quickstart** : this part describes how to run through complete setup using only configuration files and CSV files.
+(No programming, compiling, etc. is necessary.)

 - **Advanced Usage** : this part describes advanced setup and fine tuning.
 It includes powerful configuration and customization using injection code of  your own Java classes.